-Arthur Nager received a MFA degree in photography from Visual Studies Workshop in 1973 and a BA from the University of Rochester in 1970.
-During this time he worked as a Museum Assistant at the George Eastman House, International Museum of Photography in the Exhibitions Department installing and cataloging the work of noted photographers under the direction of Harold Jones, Director of Contemporary Photography.
+Arthur Nager received a MFA degree in photography from Visual Studies Workshop in 1976 and a BA in History and Psychology from the University of Rochester in 1970.
+During this time he worked at the George Eastman House, International Museum of Photography in the Exhibitions Department installing and cataloging the work of noted photographers under the direction of Harold Jones, Director of Contemporary Photography.

 While at Visual Studies Workshop, Nager studied with Nathan Lyons and Syl Labrot who became important influences on his work.
 He accepted a teaching position and taught at the Center of the Eye in Aspen, Colorado and the Anderson Ranch Arts Center in Snowmass, Colorado from 1971–1973.

 In 1973 Nager became Director of the Photography Program at the University of Bridgeport with the responsibility of developing both a fine art and commercial curriculum.
 He became a tenured Associate Professor and supervised the expansion of the program and the establishment of a photography lecture series that brought numerous photographers including Frederick Sommer, Arnold Newman, Ralph Gibson, Roman Vishniac, Lotte Jacobi and Mary Ellen Mark to the University.

 Nager served as curator for many survey and solo photography exhibitions at the University of Bridgeport Art Gallery including a number of collaborative projects with the photography critic, A.D.
 Coleman.
 He received two Research Grants from the University in support of ongoing projects that led to solo exhibitions.